Jamaican Black Bean Soup & Flour Dumpling’s ( A “Light” Saturday Lunch )

 Method :

 Season both sides of beef with salt and pepper.
-Lay out on work surface, then top with ingredients as shown in photos.
+Spread out on work surface, then top with ingredients as shown in photos.
 Roll up tightly and tie with kitchen twine.
 Saute in oil until nicely browned on all sides, remove and reserve.
 Saute mirepoix until caramelized, add tomatoes.
 Deglaze with a good amount of red wine, add stock, bay leaves and seasoning (Easy at this point, the sauce will reduce) Return the beef to the sauce and very slowly simmer until the meat is tender but not falling apart when handling.
 When meat is tender, carefully remove from sauce and cut off the twine.
-Remove bay leaves from sauce and with a stick blender pure the vegetables until sauce is nice and smooth.
+Remove bay leaves from sauce and with a stick blender puree the vegetables until sauce is nice and smooth.
 Adjust thickness by adding a bit more stock, or, if too thin, reduce until the desired texture is achieved.
 Adjust seasoning if required.
 Return rouladen to the sauce and keep warm until ready to serve.

 Dumplings -